 The purpose of this example is to diagnose the leukemia of patients, acute lymphoblastic leukemia (ALL) or acute myeloid leukemia (AML), depending on their DNA coding.

-Furthermore, because of the large DNA code a gene selection will be performed to simplify the model and get better knowledge of the disease.
+Furthermore, because of the large DNA code, a gene selection will be performed to simplify the model and better understand the disease.

 This is a microarray analysis application.

 The DNA is coded in 7129 genes; each one takes a value between 0 and 1.
 The output of the model is a binary value; it takes the value 0 for the acute lymphoblastic leukemia (ALL) and the value 1 for the acute myeloid leukemia (AML).

 This example is solved with Neural Designer.
 To follow it step by step, you can use the free trial.

 This is a classification project since the variable to be predicted is binary (ALL or AML).

 The goal here is to model the probability of ALL, conditioned on the microarray signals.
 Note that the probability of AML is 1 - ALL.

 The data file contains a total of 7129 genes and 72 patients.
 The first row in the data file contains the names of the variables, and the rest represent the instances.

 The data distribution tells us the percentages of ALL and AML for the current dataset.